 Montserrat is easily accessible from Barcelona.
 The distance between Barcelona and Montserrat is 54 km.
 Most people take the train out to Montserrat, connecting with either the cable car or rack railway to get to the top.
 For details on how to do this, read our post How to Guide: Day Trip to Montserrat from Barcelona.

 To start the hike, you need to get to Monistrol de Montserrat.
 From Plaça Espanya in Barcelona, take the R5 train to Monistrol de Montserrat.
-It takes approximately 1.5 hours to get to Monistrol.
+It takes just over one hour to get to Monistrol.

 Distance: 5 km